rackerlabs/environment-discovery-utility/CONTRIBUTING.md

 #### Qoutation Considerations

 * Qoutation Marks
-    * We should also use double qoutes (") in strings.
+    * We should always use double qoutes (") in strings.
 This applies to all cases except where we are trying to avoid evaluation.

 #### Scopes